pop-o/FindAndReplaceHelp/README.md

 These find and replace expressions are ones that I used in Nepali text cleaning in VS code.
-TO use those expressions enable the regular expressions icon (.*) in the find widget.
+To use these expressions enable the regular expressions icon (.*) in the find widget.

 ![{CD6A94A5-FFB8-4DDF-9EB8-00EC68F03B21}](https://github.com/user-attachments/assets/2756930a-7167-425d-9b93-3685613ba29f)